Missile defence successes in Gulf, Ukraine fuel global urgency to acquire systems

 "It's undeniable that any wealthy country with the technological wherewithal will continue to invest in missile defence," said Ankit Panda of the U.S.-based Carnegie Endowment for International Peace, a defence and security think tank.
 "All of this is a recipe for a conventional arms race."

-European countries such as the Netherlands, Germany, Sweden and Poland already operate RTX (RTX.N), opens new tab subsidiary Raytheon's Patriot batteries, the most common Western advanced ballistic missile defence system.
+European countries such as the Netherlands, Germany, Sweden and Poland already operate RTX subsidiary Raytheon's Patriot batteries, the most common Western advanced ballistic missile defence system.

-Saudi Arabia has used its Patriots for years to defend against Houthi attacks; it and the United Arab Emirates also operate the Lockheed Martin (LMT.N), opens new tab Terminal High Altitude Air Defense (THAAD) system.
+Saudi Arabia has used its Patriots for years to defend against Houthi attacks; it and the United Arab Emirates also operate the Lockheed Martin Terminal High Altitude Air Defense (THAAD) system.
 Kuwait, Qatar and Bahrain have Patriot batteries as well, and Oman has expressed interest in missile defence.

 In the U.S., Lockheed Martin in April won a $17.7 billion contract for a next-generation interceptor for the Ground-Based Midcourse Defense (GMD) program - designed to shoot down small numbers of intercontinental ballistic missiles (ICBMs) aimed at the continental United States.